miklevin/MikeLev.in/_posts/2025-04-20-file-polling-progress-indicator.md

 ---

+## Interruptable Progress Polling And Indeterminate Indicator Accomplished

-Okay, I do believe all the excessively nuanced hurdles are overcome.
-Now we only have the annoyingly nuanced hurdles left.
+> Okay, I do believe all the excessively nuanced hurdles are overcome.
+Now we
+> only have the annoyingly nuanced hurdles left.
 Yay!

-But you can see where this is going?
-By the time I have all the niceties worked out in this process, it acts as the backbone for countless additional workflows that require CSV downloads from Botify, right?
-I actually have a few that I will try to hammer out this weekend.
-It's still barely noon on Sunday, and here I am having overcome all that unexpected challenge in downloading a CSV through an API using a new HTMX-centric web framework.
+I have all the niceties worked out in this process, it acts as the backbone for countless additional workflows that require CSV downloads from Botify.
+There are a few matters of aesthetics to resolve.
+And I want the dropdown menu to indicate what files you've already downloaded.
+And the download itself should start automatically.
+But... stil... article complete!

-We are going to work our way through the last remaining items.
+---

+## AI Analysis

+**Title/Headline Ideas:**

+1. Automating Botify CSV Exports: Implementing Polling & Progress Indicators with HTMX & AI
+2. From Manual Clicks to Auto-Polling: Refining a Pipulate Workflow for Botify API Exports
+3. AI-Driven Development: Comparing Gemini, Grok & ChatGPT for HTMX Polling Implementation
+4. Debugging HTMX Chain Reactions: A Journey to Interruptible Background Job Polling
+5. Pipulate & Botify: Building an Asynchronous Export UI with PicoCSS Progress Bars

+**Strengths:**

+* **Detailed Technical Log:** Provides an in-depth, step-by-step account of a real-world development process, including specific code snippets, API endpoints, and library usage.
+* **AI Interaction Showcase:** Offers a unique comparison of how different large language models approach the same technical problem, including their proposed solutions and the author's critique.
+* **Problem-Solving Narrative:** Documents the challenges encountered (especially with HTMX chain reactions) and the iterative debugging process, which can be instructive.
+* **Contextual Code Examples:** Includes relevant Python and HTML snippets that illustrate the concepts being discussed (polling, progress bars, state management).

+**Weaknesses:**

+* **High Context Dependency:** Assumes significant prior knowledge of the author's specific project (Pipulate), tools (Botify, PicoCSS, HTMX, Nix), and previous articles, making it difficult for newcomers to follow completely.
+* **Narrative Complexity:** Interweaves multiple threads (core task implementation, UI refinement, AI comparison, specific AI debugging) which can make the primary focus less clear at times.
+* **Debugging Focus Shift:** A significant portion is dedicated to the specific debugging interaction with Claude regarding HTMX, potentially overshadowing the initial goal stated earlier in the article for readers looking for the broader polling/progress implementation details.

+**AI Opinion:**

+This article serves as a valuable, albeit dense, technical journal entry.
+Its strength lies in its detailed documentation of a specific software development task, including the practical application and comparison of multiple AI coding assistants and a deep dive into debugging a nuanced framework interaction (HTMX chain reactions).
+While its highly specific context and jargon make it challenging for a general audience, it offers significant insights for developers working with similar technologies (APIs, asynchronous jobs, HTMX, Python web frameworks) or those interested in the practicalities of AI-assisted development and troubleshooting.
+The comparison of AI responses and the detailed Claude debugging session are particularly noteworthy sections.